openflighthpc/flight-inventory/README.md

 ## Templates

-Templates accepted by Inventoryware are .erb templates filled using Erubis.
+Templates accepted by Flight Inventory are .erb templates filled using Erubis.
 The data is accessible through a large recursive OpenStruct called `@node_data`.
 The equivalent data is also available in a hash called `@node_hash`.
 There are helper methods for navigation and formatting this data in `erb_utils.rb`.
 Additionally, in order to the accommodate all possible domains of use, the system will dynamically read any code stored in